julianmak/NEMO-related/docs/GEOMETRIC/geometric.rst

 GEOMETRIC outline
 =================

-TL;DR [14 Apr 2022]: My versions of the GEOMETRIC codes can be found in this `repository
+TL;DR [27 Feb 2022]: My versions of the GEOMETRIC codes can be found in this `repository
 <https://github.com/julianmak/GEOMETRIC_code>`_.
-The (semi-)official one may be found `here <https://forge.ipsl.jussieu.fr/nemo/browser/NEMO/branches/NERC/dev_r4.0.6_GEOMETRIC>`_, with thanks to Andrew Coward at NOC-Southampton.
+The (semi-)official one may be found `here <https://forge.nemo-ocean.eu/nemo/nemo/-/tree/128-wp2022-phys-noc-add-geometric-parameterisation>`_, with thanks to Andrew Coward at NOC-Southampton.
+Current version does not support the newer RK3 time-step (still needs the leap-frog), but that is on a to-do list.

 **GEOMETRIC** (*Geometry and Energetics of Ocean Mesoscale Eddies and Their Rectified Impact on Climate*) is an approach to representing the unresolved turbulent eddies in ocean climate models, first derived in :cite:`Marshall-et-al12`. `David Marshall <https://www.marshallocean.net/geometric>`_'s page has an excellent outline and summary of GEOMETRIC, so this page will focus on outlining the details relating to the NEMO implementation.

 The implementation of GEOMETRIC was done in NEMO by providing a new module ``ldfeke.f90`` and adding appropriate calls and variables to ``ldftra.f90``, ``step.f90`` ``step_oce.f90`` and ``nemogcm.f90``.
 This was initially done in SVN version 8666, which is somewhere between the 3.6 stable and 4.0 beta, by myself and `Gurvan Madec <https://scholar.google.com/citations?user=Ewgtd20AAAAJ&hl=fr>`_ back in November 2017.
-The current implementation of GEOMETRIC is what may be considered GM-based :cite:`GentMcWilliams90` and follows the prescription described in :cite:`Mak-et-al18`.
+The current implementation of GEOMETRIC is what may be considered GM-based :cite:`GentMcWilliams90` and follows the prescription described in :cite:`Mak-et-al22`.
 The GEOMETRIC scaling gives :math:`\kappa_{\rm gm} = \alpha E (N / M^2)` (see below for symbol definitions).
 While :math:`\alpha` is prescribed and :math:`M` and :math:`N` are given by the coarse resolution ocean model, information relating to :math:`E` is provided by a parameterised eddy energy budget.
 The recipe for GEOMETRIC then is as follows:

 1. time-step the parameterised eddy energy budget to get :math:`E` with info provided by the GCM